HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Introduction

 In this work, we introduce a novel training-free and model-agnostic generation framework, termed \textbf{HiFlow}, which is designed to advance high-resolution T2I synthesis of Rectified Flow models and can be seamlessly extended to diffusion models by modifying the denoising scheduler.
 Specifically, HiFlow involves a cascade generation paradigm: First, a virtual reference flow is constructed in the high-resolution space based on the step-wise estimated clean samples of the low-resolution sampling flow.
-Then, during high-resolution synthesizing, the reference flow offers guidance from sampling initialization, denoising direction, and moving acceleration, aiding in achieving consistent low-frequency patterns, preserving structural features, and maintaining high-fidelity details.
-Such flow-aligned guidance from the sampling trajectory facilitates better merging of the structure synthesized at the low-resolution scale and the details synthesized at the high-resolution scale, enabling superior generation.
-Furthermore, it exhibits broad generalizability across U-Net and DiT architectures, owing to its independence from internal model characteristics.
-Extensive experiments demonstrate that the proposed method surpasses state-of-the-art baselines on the latest Rectified Flow T2I model and is even comparable to some training-based methods~\cite{ren2024ultrapixel} and leading closed-source T2I commercial models like DALL·E 3~\cite{openai_dalle3_2024} and Flux-Pro~\cite{fluxpro}.
-The main contribution can be summarized as follows: \begin{itemize} \item We introduce HiFlow, a novel training-free and model-agnostic framework to unlock the resolution potential of pre-trained Rectified Flow models via flow-aligned guidance in the high-resolution space. \item We present an innovative perspective of flow guidance that constructs a virtual reference flow in the high-resolution space and aligns the actual high-resolution sampling flow with it from three unique aspects: initialization, direction, and acceleration. \item We conduct comprehensive experiments, including comparison with a variety of state-of-the-art baselines, along with applications including LoRA, ControlNet, and Quantization, demonstrating the effectiveness and versatility of HiFlow. \end{itemize}
+Then, during high-resolution synthesizing, the reference flow offers guidance in sampling initialization, denoising direction, and moving acceleration, aiding in achieving consistent low-frequency patterns, preserving structural features, and maintaining high-fidelity details, respectively.
+Such flow-aligned guidance from the sampling trajectory facilitates better merging of the structure synthesized at the low-resolution scale and the details synthesized at the high-resolution scale, facilitating superior visual quality.
+Furthermore, HiFlow exhibits broad generalizability across U-Net and DiT architectures, owing to its independence from internal model characteristics.
+Extensive experiments demonstrate that the proposed method surpasses state-of-the-art baselines on the latest Rectified Flow T2I model and even achieves better performance than leading training-based methods like UltraPixel~\cite{ren2024ultrapixel} and Diffusion-4k~\cite{zhang2025diffusion}.
+The main contributions of this paper are summarized as follows: (i) We propose \textbf{HiFlow}, a novel training-free and model-agnostic framework to unlock the resolution potential of pre-trained Rectified Flow models, which constructs virtual reference flow derived from low-resolution sampling trajectories to enable high-resolution synthesis; (ii) The constructed virtual reference flow provides flow-aligned guidance in terms of initialization, direction, and acceleration, thus promoting low-frequency consistency, structural preservation, and detail fidelity, respectively; and (iii) Comprehensive experiments validate HiFlow’s superiority over state-of-the-art competitors and highlight its flexibility and versatility in various applications including LoRA, ControlNet, and Quantization.